Family Sayings (Original title Lessico famigliare) is a novel by the Italian author Natalia Ginzburg, …

 «Water is the least favourable condition for life on Arrakis.
 And remember that growth itself can produce unfavourable conditions unless treated with extreme care.»

-Review of 'End of Love' on 'Goodreads'
+Review of 'The clean coder' on 'Goodreads'

 An open society provides its citizens with a mechanism for changing government; a closed society …